 - Using firmware core through the MSS - Using CoreSysService or own state logic as fabric master

-The following section describes the steps for using the 128-bit AES encryption system service in the IGLOO2 device:
+The following steps describe how to use the 128-bit AES encryption system service in the IGLOO2 device:

 1. Set up the AES128DATAPTR descriptor in the user memory space as shown in Table 3, containing the following 44 bytes.